 - Taking certain medications: Taking the medicine your doctor prescribes is always important, but sometimes the side effects of those medications aren’t just headaches or minor fevers.
 Some types of drugs like antihistamines, antidepressants and high blood pressure medicine can contribute to the staining in your teeth.
 Of course, these medicines are often unavoidable, so you should try to brush your teeth well to minimize the effect.

 - Some dental treatments: Medicine isn’t the only good thing that can cause your teeth to change color.
 Some dental treatments can as well.
 For example, dental procedures that involve the use of materials like amalgam fillings can cast a gray tint on the nearby teeth.
-Trying to find alternatives to these procedures, like a composite filling instead of an amalgam one, can help avoid these sources of discoloration.
+Trying to find alternatives to these procedures, like a composite filling, can help avoid these sources of discoloration.